 Early evening: Moegi no Yu Onsen

 After a long day walking around, it’s time to properly unwind and take a soak in a hot spring.
-From Hatonosu Station, you will need to go back onto the Ōme Line and make the seven-minute train ride to Okutama Station.
+From Hatonosu Station, you will need to go back onto the Ōme Line and make the five-minute train ride to Okutama Station.
 Once at Okutama Station, it’s a 10-minute walk to the final destination on this one-day itinerary: Moegi no Yu Onsen.

 Foot bath at Moegi no Yu Onsen (Okutama)

-Take a soak at one of Okutama’s most popular hot springs. | Photo by Jane Pipkin
+Take a soak at one of Okutama’s most popular Onsen. | Photo by Jane Pipkin

 Moegi no Yu Onsen has both indoor and outdoor baths.
 The water is completely natural and comes straight from deep underground in Okutama itself.
 A three-hour stay costs ¥950 for adults, ¥550 for elementary-school children, and is free for preschoolers and younger.
 To save a couple of hundred yen, remember to bring your own towel.
 If you forget to bring one, you can rent one from around ¥300.